elastisys/compliantkubernetes/docs/operator-manual/azure.md

 # Compliant Kubernetes Deployment on Azure

-This document describes how to set up Compliant Kubernetes on AWS.
+This document describes how to set up Compliant Kubernetes on Azure.
 The setup has two major parts:

 1. Deploying at least two vanilla Kubernetes clusters
 2. Deploying Compliant Kubernetes apps